 You should include your brand name in your message.
 Then, think about where you position it.
 If you’re messaging a new customer, you might want to put it in the first line of the text.

-Or it may be the case that you can use your business name as your number.
+Or it may be the case that you can use your business name as your number, we call this an alpha tag.
 Using business names is fantastic for building brand recognition and trust.
-Find out whether your country supports business name sender IDs here.
+Find out whether your country supports alpha tag sender IDs here.

 🚩 4.
 Giving bad directions